bLacKr0sE17/AML2025_unified_model_group9/exploratory_models/README.md

 - class-balanced and weighted LightGBM variants
 - different random seeds and loss functions
 - partial retraining and diagnostic submissions
+- training the baseline model based on 11 classes

 These experiments informed the design of the final unified LightGBM model, but are not part of the final submission.